krugertech/GMap-Multiple-Animated-Flights/README.md

 Upload files to your webserver.

-Request index.html to start the show.
+Browse to index.html to start the show.

 # TODO